Welcome to OneSignal! This guide will help you migrate from your current messaging platform to OneSignal with minimal disruption.

-1. Audit your current push setup
+1. Audit your current messaging setup

 Before migration, take inventory of your current implementation: